Power corrupts, and it seems like it corrupts the meek and good-natured quicker than everyone, given half a chance.

-- Second, the experiment was volunteer so the guards were all college students who were interested in roleplaying as prison guards, selection bias.
+- Second, the experiment was made up of volunteers so the guards were all college students who were interested in roleplaying as prison guards, selection bias.

-- This trope turns out to be correct, as papers have revealed that power can cause Lack of Empathy, people to become less risk aware, and can cause more impulsive behaviour.
+- This trope turns out to be correct, as papers have revealed that power can cause Lack of Empathy, people to become less risk-aware, and can cause more impulsive behavior.
 Which we knew from fiction.

-- Without being specific, you've probably met a moderator or admin from any number of message boards that acted like this, often accompanied by a not-so-sarcastic god complex if not a not-so-sarcastic hero complex, vehement belief in a caste system for said message board, and a sadistic satisfaction for tormenting and banning "noobs" for the flimsiest of reasons.
+- You've probably met a moderator or admin from any number of message boards that acted like this, often accompanied by a not-so-sarcastic god complex if not a not-so-sarcastic hero complex, vehement belief in a caste system for said message board, and a sadistic satisfaction for tormenting and banning "noobs" for the flimsiest of reasons.

 - The same can be said for many online video games.